-If you’re interested in Identiv, Inc. (NASDAQ:INVE), then you might want to consider its beta (a measure of share price volatility) in order to understand how the stock could impact your portfolio.
-Volatility is considered to be a measure of risk in modern finance theory.
-Investors may think of volatility as falling into two main categories.
+If you're interested in Identiv, Inc. (NASDAQ:INVE), then you might want to consider its beta (a measure of share price volatility) in order to understand how the stock could impact your portfolio.
+Modern finance theory considers volatility to be a measure of risk, and there are two main types of price volatility.
 First, we have company specific volatility, which is the price gyrations of an individual stock.
 Holding at least 8 stocks can reduce this kind of risk across a portfolio.
 The other type, which cannot be diversified away, is the volatility of the entire market.
 Every stock in the market is exposed to this volatility, which is linked to the fact that stocks prices are correlated in an efficient market.

-Zooming in on Identiv, we see it has a five year beta of 1.74.
-This is above 1, so historically its share price has been influenced by the broader volatility of the stock market the market.
-If this beta value holds true in the future, Identiv shares are likely to rise more than the market when the market is going up, but fall faster when the market is going down.
+Looking at the last five years, Identiv has a beta of 1.66.
+The fact that this is well above 1 indicates that its share price movements have shown sensitivity to overall market volatility.
+Based on this history, investors should be aware that Identiv are likely to rise strongly in times of greed, but sell off in times of fear.
 Many would argue that beta is useful in position sizing, but fundamental metrics such as revenue and earnings are more important overall.
-You can see Identiv’s revenue and earnings in the image below.
+You can see Identiv's revenue and earnings in the image below.

 How does INVE's size impact its beta?

 Identiv is a rather small company.
 It has a market capitalisation of US$86m, which means it is probably under the radar of most investors.
 Relatively few investors can influence the price of a smaller company, compared to a large company.
 This could explain the high beta value, in this case.